Seven Reasons Why You Avoid Your Estate Planning

-Whether we realize it or not, if we fail to plan, were planning to fail.
+Whether we realize it or not, if we fail to plan, we are planning to fail.

 In my 15 years of practice, I’ve heard a lot of excuses as to why people avoid estate planning.
 Before you stop reading, let me address some of them straight on and try to convince you why avoiding your estate plan may not be the best choice for you and your family.